 Roose was arrested and was denied the chance to plead his case.
 Henry VIII's Act of Poisoning was quickly passed making murder by poisoning high treason that was punishable by boiling.
 Was this dreadful punishment specifically created because Roose was a cook?

-Richard Roose met his horrific death, boiled in front of a large crowed at Smithfield in London on this day in 1531, his case was mentioned in the chronicle of the Grey Friars of London
+Richard Roose met his horrific death, boiled in front of a large crowd at Smithfield in London on this day in 1531, his case was mentioned in the chronicle of the Grey Friars of London

 "This yere was a coke boylyd in a cauderne in Smythfeld for he wolde a powsyned the bishop of Rochester Fycher